My Experience With Ibuprofen

 My Experience with Ibuprofen and Infants post-Tongue-Tie-Release

-I agree! infants should not be given any medicines routinely; but if you deal with inflammation using a NONE-anti-inflammatory you may run into trouble; trouble may come by way of: Inflammation → pain → poor function → poor healing → poor function.
+I agree! infants should not be given any medicines routinely; but if you deal with inflammation using a NONE-anti-inflammatory you may run into trouble; trouble may come by way of: Inflammation → pain → poor function → poor healing → poor long term function.

 Safety?
 Ibuprofen has a wide margin of safety especially if you are hydrated well (i.e. milk); unlike most medicines it is safe at higher doses due to its low toxicity and supreme effectiveness; which is why too many people abuse it by taking it daily and for decades, a very poor habit.
+Studies have shown that there is NOT a higher risk for under 6months of age compared with 6-12months of age(Walsh et al, 2018).

 AAP Guideline? a fine general guideline that are to be applied to millions of people at a time; but, you are here for very specialized care tailored to you.
 There is nothing general about the equipment we provide, nothing general about the pre-operative screening your referring provider offered, nothing general about evolution of the care and expertise surrounding your baby today, nor the post-operative care we are advising.
 Ultimately you decide.

 Labels?
-The Ibuprofen directions do NOT say not to give to under 6months of age; it does say to consult your doctor; we also believe that you should be consulting the right doctor; NOT consulting a "doctor of chemistry", not a "PHD in Tae Kwon Do" nor any other well meaning reputable trusted "doctor"; we strongly advise that you consult your "doctor of this exact surgery" responsible for this very incision.
+The Ibuprofen directions do NOT say not to give to under 6months of age; it does say to consult your doctor; we also believe that you should be consulting the right doctor, NOT consulting a "doctor of chemistry", not a "PHD in Tae Kwon Do" nor any other well meaning reputable trusted doctor; we strongly advise that you consult your doctor of this exact surgery responsible for this very incision.

-iDream: a world full of competent Yoga instructors minimizing our society's dependency on Ibuprofen; that said we would like the best possible recovery for your baby based on comfort and maximum chance for best tongue function; pain will affect tongue function, function will affect healing; thus far everything we have experienced and learned point in the direction of minimal and judicious use of Ibuprofen.
+I Dream: a world full of competent yoga instructors minimizing our society's dependency on Ibuprofen; that said we would like the best possible recovery for your baby based on comfort and maximum chance for best tongue function; pain will affect tongue function... function will affect healing.
+Consistent with the latest best research, our understanding and experience point in the direction of very judicious use of Ibuprofen along with Tylenol.
+The great majority of our client nurse, dentist, physician, and pharmacist parents are showing up with Ibuprofen and Tylenol both in hand reaping the benefits for their precious ones.

 -Shervin Yazdi, DDS